Water: Monitoring & Assessment

 The NCCR series rate the overall condition of the U.S. coastal waters as fair, varying from region to region.
 Preparation of these reports represent a coordinated effort among EPA, the National Oceanic and Atmospheric Administration, the U.S. Geological Survey, the U.S. Fish and Wildlife Service, coastal states, and the National Estuary Programs.
 Links to reports and factsheets are below:

-National Coastal Condition Assessment 2010 Report - reports on data collected in 2010, expected release in early 2014
+National Coastal Condition Assessment 2010 Report - reports on data collected in 2010, expected release in late 2014.

 National Coastal Condition Report IV (2012) (PDF) (334 pp, 27.7K, About PDF) - reports on data collected from 2003 to 2006